baykalcem/baykal-media/_pages/contact.md

 For portrait sessions, I recommend booking 2-4 weeks in advance.
 For events or special occasions, 2-3 months is ideal to ensure availability.

 **What should I wear for my portrait session?**
-I provide a comprehensive styling guide to all portrait clients after booking.
 Generally, I recommend wearing clothing that makes you feel confident and comfortable, while avoiding large logos or distracting patterns.

 **Do you travel for photography sessions?**
 Depends!
 I am located in the Raleigh-Durham area.
 Travel is very dependent on location and timing.
 Travel fees may apply depending on the location.